 Judith Rousseau - University of Oxford (United Kingdom)

-Abstract: A model is presented to describe spatial random graphs, exploiting the graphex setting in a Bayesian nonparametric framework that allows us flexibility and interpretable parameters.
-We provide several asymptotic results, namely that the model can describe both sparse and dense networks, is equipped with positive global and local clustering coefficients and can have power-law or double power-law degree distributions whose exponents are easily tuned.
-We also offer an efficient way to simulate from the model and perform posterior inference through an MCMC algorithm, and we show the results obtained on simulated and real data.
-Finally, we show that our proposal generalises several other spatial models, for example, the homogeneous random geometric graph and the hyperbolic random graph, and explain the relations with other proposals such as the scale-free percolation and the sparse latent space models.
+Abstract: A model is presented to describe spatial random graphs, exploiting the so-called ``graphex'' setting embedded in a Bayesian nonparametric framework, that allows for flexibility and interpretable parameters.
+We provide a number of asymptotic results, namely that the model is able to describe both sparse and dense networks (with various levels of sparsity), is equipped with positive global and local clustering coefficients and can have a power-law degree distribution whose exponent is easily tuned.
+We offer a way to perform posterior inference through an MCMC algorithm.
+We show the results of the estimation obtained on simulated and real data from airport connections.
+Finally, we discuss how our proposal relates to other spatial network models in the literature.